VisualMeaning/sheet-to-triples/README.md

 SQL is not the best part of relational databases, and by emulating the syntax for SPARQL you get cognitively complex statements for even quite simple graph operations.

 The initial plan was not to do queries at all, just do path resolution, but turned out queries (or at least predicate support) made sense to add.
-Most parts of the transform can be simpler, but mapping an existing copy of the graph is handy particularly to let the spreadsheet authors use labels rather than IRISs to create relationships.
+Most parts of the transform can be simpler, but mapping an existing copy of the graph is handy particularly to let the spreadsheet authors use labels rather than IRIs to create relationships.

 #### Stringly typed holes